tomnotthomas/Docu.ai/documentation.md

 # README

-1. Create an AWS account
+1. Create an AWS account.
+You can find some information about it here:https://docs.aws.amazon.com/accounts/latest/reference/manage-acct-creating.html
 2. If you’re using VSCode, you can connect to AWS with a plugin called AWS Toolkit named: AWS Toolkit - Amazon Q, CodeWhisperer, and more

 3. Enable Textract: